abseil/abseil.github.io/_posts/2018-05-31-regular-types.md

 value" rather than the identity of the instance.

-Stepanov goes on to describe the built-in notion of equality for most types: bitwise equality for ints and pointers.
-Floating point values are glossed over a bit via "although there are sometimes minor deviations like distinct positive and negative zero representations."
+Stepanov goes on to describe the built-in notion of equality for most types: bitwise equality for `int`s and pointers.
+Floating-point values are glossed over a bit via "although there are sometimes minor deviations like distinct positive and negative zero representations."
 From this as a basis, we can begin to build up a definition of equality for aggregates, but immediately get into trouble